-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.
+Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities

+Level 2 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable

+Level 3 - Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable.

 For assets and liabilities that are recognised in the financial statements on a recurring basis, the Group determines whether transfers have occurred between Levels in the hierarchy by re-assessing categorization (based on the lowest level input that is significant to the fair value measurement as a whole) at the end of each reporting period.
 External valuers are involved for valuation of significant assets, such as available for sale financial assets, and significant liabilities.
-Involvement of external valuers is decided upon annually by the valuation committee after discussion with and approval by the Group's audit committee.
-Selection criteria include market knowledge, reputation, independence and whether professional standards are maintained.
-Valuers are normally rotated every three years.
+Involvement of external valuers is decided upon annually by the valuation committee after discussion with and approval by the Group's available for sale financial every three years.
 The valuation committee decides, after discussions with the Group's external valuers, which valuation techniques and inputs to use for each case.